Verifying Learning-Based Robotic Navigation Systems: Background

 DRL training algorithms are typically divided into three categories~\cite{SuBa18}:

 \begin{enumerate} \item \textbf{Value-Based Algorithms.} These algorithms attempt to learn a value function (called the \emph{Q-function}) that assigns a value to each $\langle$state,action$\rangle$ pair.
-This iterative process relies on the \textit{Bellman equation}~\cite{MnKaSi13} to update the function: $\mathbb{Q}^{\pi}(s_t, a_t) = r + \gamma \max{a_{t+1}}\mathbb{Q}^{\pi}(s_{t+1}, a_{t+1})$. \textit{Double Deep Q-Network} (DDQN) is an optimized implementation of this algorithm~\cite{vHaGuSi16}.
+This iterative process relies on the \textit{Bellman equation}~\cite{MnKaSi13} to update the function: $\mathbb{Q}^{\pi}(s_t, a_t) = r + \gamma \max_{a_{t+1}}\mathbb{Q}^{\pi}(s_{t+1}, a_{t+1})$. \textit{Double Deep Q-Network} (DDQN) is an optimized implementation of this algorithm~\cite{vHaGuSi16}.

-\item \textbf{Policy-Gradient Algorithms.} This class includes algorithms that attempt to directly learn the optimal policy, instead of assessing the value function.
+\item \textbf{Policy-Gradient Algorithms.} This class contains algorithms that attempt to directly learn the optimal policy, instead of assessing the value function.
 The algorithms in this class are typically based on the \textit{policy gradient theorem}~\cite{SuMcSi99}.
-A common implementation is the \textit{Reinforce} algorithm~\cite{ZhJoBr20} which aims to directly optimize the following objective function through a gradient ascent process: $\nabla_\theta \mathbb{J(\pi_\theta)} = \mathbb{E}[\sum_t^T\nabla_\theta \log{\pi_\theta(a_t|s_t)} * r_t].$
+A common implementation is the \textit{Reinforce} algorithm~\cite{ZhJoBr20}, which aims to directly optimize the following objective function, over the parameters $\theta$ of the DNN, through a gradient ascent process: $\nabla_\theta \mathbb{J(\pi_\theta)} = \mathbb{E}[\sum_t^T\nabla_\theta \log{\pi_\theta(a_t|s_t)} \cdot r_t].$ For additional details, see~\cite{ZhJoBr20}.

-\item \textbf{Actor-Critic (AC) Algorithms.} This family of hybrid algorithms combines the two previous approaches.
-The key idea is to use two different neural networks: a \textit{critic} which learns the value function from the data; and an \textit{actor} that iteratively improves the policy by maximizing the value function learned by the critic.
-A state-of-the-art algorithm implementing this approach is the \textit{Proximal Policy Optimization} (PPO) algorithm~\cite{ShWoDh17}.
+\item \textbf{Actor-Critic Algorithms.} This family of hybrid algorithms combines the two previous approaches.
+The key idea is to use two different neural networks: a \textit{critic}, which learns the value function from the data, and an \textit{actor}, which iteratively improves the policy by maximizing the value function learned by the critic.
+A state-of-the-art implementation of this approach is the \textit{Proximal Policy Optimization} (PPO) algorithm~\cite{ShWoDh17}.

 \end{enumerate}